travco/rephraser/README.md

 - **Python 3.5+** is strongly recommended (keyvi dropped support for Python 2.7 and 3.4)

 #### Other files in this repo:
+- `rephraserBasic8.rule` Eight rules to alter rephraser's output into different common patterns of capitalization and spaces within hashcat
 - `travco_princev8.rule` manually written ruleset for hashcat for use agaisnt passphrases (4000+ rules)
 - `commonprefixes_sorted_50k.rule` ruleset made by running zxcvbn-python on the 37+ million 15+ character passphrases in the haveibeenpwnedv2 list, sorted with the most common prefixes first
 - `commonsuffixes_sorted_50k.rule` ruleset made by running zxcvbn-python on the 37+ million 15+ character passphrases in the haveibeenpwnedv2 list, sorted with the most common suffixes first